 My name is D'or.
 I am a successful entrepreneur, mother keynote speaker and business woman who is confident, principle centered and character based.
 I am a mature woman with an

-IF YOU ARE INTERESTED IN BECOMING A SPONSOR PLEASE CONTACT US FOR DETAILS
+IF YOU ARE INTERESTED IN BECOMING A SPONSOR PLEASE CONTACT OUR OFFICE FOR DETAILS